WhatALegend27/YTMPwhatever/README.md

 # YTMPwhatever
+**WARNING: THIS PROGRAM IS CURRENTLY UNDER HEAVY CONSTRUCTION AND DOES NOT WORK**

 A program that neatly packages FFmpeg (among other tools) into a singular, easy-to-use application.

 This project is inspired by QuirtTheDirt's mTool, which has a similar purpose.
 However, this program will offer slightly different features and quality-of-life changes that make the program more user-friendly.